Football Official

 Good question.
 Are you an Ohio State or Michigan fan?
 The philosophy officials often use is "advantage/disadvantage".
 Did the action have a material impact on the play?
 Having an arm around a receiver isn't automatically a foul.
 Did the arm actually hook or grab the receiver and turn him away from the ball, or prevent him from reaching for the ball?
 Or was the arm being there just a good play, timed right?
 The rules today at virtually all levels - but especially the NFL - favor offense.
 So I return to the earlier point: Did the action have a material impact on the play?
 If yes, then we have a foul.
 And that's why those deep officials get the big bucks - for their judgment on that play.

-Asked by chezcarson over 7 years ago
+Asked by boby over 8 years ago